-Hospital Rooms will be back in the autumn with more creative opportunities for people in preparation for their ‘Season of Creativity’ in January to April 2022 when they will lead over 60 workshops across inpatient, outpatient and wider services to inform the artwork created for the new Springfield Hospital.
+Hospital Rooms also delivered ‘Season of Creativity’ from January to June 2022 lasing over 80 workshops across inpatient, outpatient and wider services to inform 20 specially commissioned artworks created for the new hospital buildings at Springfield.

-We are delighted to announce that the winning nomination for our new forensic building is...
-‘Shaftesbury Building’!
+The winning nomination for our new forensic building was ‘Shaftesbury Building’.

 For our non-forensic building, our judges were split between two choices, ‘Tota', the Anglo-Saxon name for Tooting, which has clear links to the location of Springfield Hospital, and ‘Trinity’.
 Tooting Bec Station was originally named ‘Trinity Road Station’, which again has close links to the Trust geographically.

 After polling our community..
-'Trinity' has come out on top with 57% of the public vote!
+'Trinity' came out on top with 57% of the public vote!

 December saw the launch of a new competition inviting staff as well as patients, service users and members of the public to help us find names for our our new buildings.